manjillama/food-loops/admin-app/README.md

 ## Set environment variables

-You can create a .env file inside your `/admin-app` and add theses configurations.
+You can create a .env file inside your `/admin-app` and add these configurations.
 Be sure to modify the values beforehand.

 ```bash
 # By default admin server runs on port 5001